JannieI/canvas-workstation-V3/src/app/roadmap.md

     - consider: get the SQL for an Overlay query, might be useful
     - get SQL back from an Overlay query -> show on screen so user can see
     - consider data filters - then we have to store this and include in SQL Where clause ...
+    - Add Named-Transformations: have a CRUD form where user specifies a name, and a list of transformations to be performed with it.
+Maybe give a start DS -> can only work if the requested DS has this layout, plus has field types, etc to calc and also know it will work.
+Seems best solution to have a start DS.
+    - Show Transformations and Spec as json !!
+    - Transform with IF this then that value Statement !

     Create DS via File:
     -------------------